olzhasar/pytest-watcher/README.md

 ### Why not general tools

 - Easy to use and remember
-- Works for most python projects out of the box
+- Works for most Python projects out of the box
 - Uses native system monitoring API instead of polling on supported systems (see [watchdog documentation](https://python-watchdog.readthedocs.io/en/stable/installation.html#supported-platforms-and-caveats))
 - Listens for new file, delete file, change and move events
 - Runs your tests with latest changes in case of post-processing events (see [delay](#delay))
+- Has interactive mode with handy keyboard shortcuts

 ### What about pytest-watch